Sugar Express a sweet ride aboard a steam train

 Editors Note: Santa Express is popular, so book early if you plan to go.
 Click on the links below for details and reservations for each trip.

-Decorated holiday trains with Santa on board departing from Sebring, Clewiston and Lake Placid for two-hour excursions through the countryside.
 Base fare is $50 for adults and $40 for children ages 4-14.
 First-class tables (4-tops) are available for $250.
 Seats in the first-class lounge cars are $85.

 ‘Toys 4 Tots’ Train — December 12, 2024

 On one weekend in December, the Santa Express delivers gifts for Toys for Tots at four cities in its South-Central Florida service area.
-There is no passage or tickets sold for this special trip, but there will be plenty of excitement for kids who line the tracks along the way.
+There is no passage or tickets available for this special trip, but there will be plenty of excitement for kids who line the tracks along the way.
 Santa and his elves will be aboard the train, waving to children along the route, and the elves will distribute gifts to children at stops in Belle Glade, Clewiston, Moore Haven and Lake Placid.
 Details.

 About U.S. Sugar Company